ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimtex.md

 My reasoning is that many new users---I am often guilty of this too---quickly become overwhelmed when reading extensive plain-text documentation as a means of learning new software, and perhaps the Markdown syntax, animated GIFs, highlighted code blocks, and more personal tone in this article will make it easier for new users to digest what VimTeX offers.

 My goal is certainly not to replace the VimTeX documentation, which remains essential reading for any serious user.
-Instead, I hope to quickly bring new users up to a level of comfort at which the documentation becomes useful rather than overwhelming, and to offer pointers as to where in the VimTeX documentation to look when interested about a given feature.
+Instead, I hope to quickly bring new users up to a level of comfort at which the documentation becomes useful rather than overwhelming, and to offer pointers as to where in the VimTeX documentation to look when interested in a given feature.

 **Background knowledge:** this article will make regular references to the file `ftplugin/tex.vim`, which we will use to implement LaTeX-specific Vim configuration through Vim's filetype plugin system.
 To get the most out of this article, you should understand the purpose of the `ftplugin/tex.vim` file and have a basic understanding of Vim's filetype plugin system.